learndog/wipdots/vim/setup.md

   "     :PlugUpdate <my-plugin>      updates one plugin
   "     :PlugUpgrade                 upgrade vim-plug (MUST RUN :PlugUpdate first)

+  " Note that you might be able to fix a rename timeout from pyright (id with :CocOpenLog) by doing...
+  " npm install -g pyright

   " Reset vim to pristine newly installed condition
   "       1.
 Delete the entire ~/.vim directory
   "       2.
 Remove this .vimrc file and .vimrc_helpers (unstow or remove the symlinks)